simplex-chat/simplex-chat/graph-chat.md

    6. Alice now can share this visual code with Bob, either in person or via a video call (see [graph-messaging protocol][3]).
 2. Bob reads "visual code" that Alice prepared via his app:
    1. he initiates adding contact via visual code in his graph-chat client app.
-   2. his app interprets this visual code as an out-of-band message to accept a unidirectional connections `AC` (see [graph-messaging protocol][3]).
+   2. his app interprets this visual code as an out-of-band message to accept a unidirectional connection `AC` (see [graph-messaging protocol][3]).
-   3. his app creates a new unidirectional connections `BC` (graph-chat protocol: type of connection is "contact") on Bob's server (see [graph-messaging protocol][3]).
+   3. his app creates a new unidirectional connection `BC` (graph-chat protocol: type of connection is "contact") on Bob's server (see [graph-messaging protocol][3]).
    4. optionally, his app subsribes to be notified about messages from this new connection `BC` (see graph-messaging server protocol).
    5. his app prepares required response with a key `SK` for connection `AC`.
    6. as optional information to identify Bob, his app includes Bob's user profile (that is only stored in graph-chat client and not visible to any server).